open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

    environments more than 2 basestations are required to get full coverage, any configuration is possible so long 2 basestations have a line of site to the headstage and are no more than 4 meters away.
-For this, there are lots of options for ready-made, adjustable basestation mounts availble on Amazon and elsewhere.
+For this, there are lots of options for ready-made, adjustable basestation mounts available on Amazon and elsewhere.
 #.
 Serial into each of the basestations using the USB connection on the back
    and set up a terminal connection using ``screen /dev/ttyACM0 115200`` or similar
 #.
 Once connected you can hit Tab to see commands
 #.
-Set the mode of of each base staiton to a different value using
+Set the mode of of each base station to a different value using
    ``mode n`` where ``n`` is the desired mode (1-16).
 The only requirement is that each basestation have a unique mode.